axios/axios/README.md

   });
 ```

-You can define a custom HTTP status code error range using the `validateStatus` config option.
+Using the `validateStatus` config option, you can define HTTP code(s) that should throw an error.

 ```js
 axios.get('/user/12345', {